islandora-interest-groups/Islandora-Preservation-Interest-Group/islandora_backup_discussion_document/README.md

 * complicates the restore process.
 Would we need to embed the associated Islandora CModel as part of the bag?
 Would we bag up objects based on their content models? eg. use a directory structure to separate those out?
 Additional layers of admin screens would be needed.
 * the B&M module provides a note field for the backup ... would we insert cmodel details there?

+**DuraSync/DuraCloud Approach**

+Potential benefits of this approach include:

+* content is streamed directly from Fedora eliminating a number of failure points
+* software already exists and is used within the community.
+* provides checksumming
+* pushes to S3/RackSpace
+* some basic reporting provided
+* tools for retrieval / restore
+* size is handled by DuraCloud (eg. built in chunking/stitching)
+* from our prospective this would probably be the quickest method of getting our digital objects stored offsite.

 **Issues and Further Discussion**
 * what is reasonable re: size of backup?
 Would it need to be chunked / optomized in some way ... how do we accommodate a backup that may take days?
 * we don't accommodate backup of the application stack in the proposal